maxwellbowser/sine_strands/README.md

 #### Calibrated:
 If you have a calibration file you'd like to use (which will subtract off any moduli, removing delay), you will need to first run the calibration file.
 Therefore, follow the above instructions for "simple" analysis using the calibration DAT recording and save the in-depth .CSV file (2nd Spreadsheet shown above).
 The sine_strands program will ONLY accept this .CSV file for calibration, to prevent users from accidentally inputting the summary file (which is .xlsx) for calibration.
 Sine_strands REQUIRES the in-depth data to properly calibrate sinusoidal input data.

+**Note:** Unless you added some sizes, you should get a little error pop-up which tell you you're missing size measurements for your cell.
+This just means sine_strands couldn't find dimensions for your cell, which is good because calibration files should not be run on cells.

 After you have analyzed the calibration file, you will re-open Sinestrands and click "Select" underneath "Calibration File" in the GUI.
 This will open a file selection window, where you can navigate to the calibration file and select it, then hit "Open".
+(NOTE: You may get an error about "calibration file" not being found, please read the "IMPORTANT" section below)
 The file navigation window should now close, and you'll be presented with an updated GUI, which lists the calibration name under "Calibration File:"
 **GUI Before selecting calibration file:**